TheKiller150306/TheKiller150306/README.md

-- 👋 Hi, I’m @TheKiller150306
-- 👀 I’m interested in coding and making minecraft mods
-- 🌱 I’m currently learning Java/Python
-- Just dm me on discord TheKiller150306#8739 ill probs reply
+Just dm me on discord TheKiller150306#8739 ill probs reply idk what els u wanna know abt me other than i suck at coding

 <!---
 TheKiller150306/TheKiller150306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.